GPS Tracking Glossary

 Google Earth: Satellite image program that offers 2D & 3D methods of viewing locational information.
 Google Earth also offers a popular feature known as “Street View” that provides an intimate view of almost any location in the world.
 Google Earth is the primary satellite imaging program for many GPS trackers.

-Google Maps: Web-mapping service program that is commonly used on smart phones to retrieve directions to and from a particular location.
-Many GPS tracking device programs will incorporate Google Maps either as a routing utility feature, or method of showcasing addresses arrived/departed.
+Google Maps: Web-mapping service program that is commonly used on smartphones to retrieve directions to and from a particular location.
+Many GPS tracking device programs will incorporate Google Maps either as a routing utility feature, or a method of showcasing addresses that arrived/departed.

 GPS Data Logger: GPS system that records the historical record of travel onto internal memory for future review when the GPS tracking data is downloaded manually.
 This form of tracker requires the user to connect the GPS device to a computer in order to access the tracking information and is popular among consumers and businesses because it does not require any monthly service fees.

 GPS Tracking Bracelet: A real-time tracking device that is used for applications related to monitoring seniors battling memory illnesses such as Alzheimer’s or children with mental disabilities that tend to wander.
-The GPS bracelet is a light-weight solution that features a panic button and send out alerts.
+The GPS bracelet is a lightweight solution that features a panic button and sends out alerts.

-GSM: GSM, or Global System for Mobile Communications, is basically a digital telecommunications device that was created to be an alternative to solution to analog.
-GSM is the international standard, and only form of telecommunications used in Europe.
-GSM is also often times referred to as SIM card technology.
+GSM: GSM, or Global System for Mobile Communications, is basically a digital telecommunications device that was created to be an alternative to the solution to analog.
+GSM is the international standard and the only form of telecommunications used in Europe.
+GSM is also oftentimes referred to as SIM card technology.

 Hard-Wire: Hard-wire connection refers to the permanent installation of a GPS vehicle tracker to the electrical 12-volt system of an automobile.
-Hard-wiring a GPS tracking device to a automobile allows the user to never have to worry about battery-life, as the GPS device will pull power directly from the car battery.
+Hard-wiring a GPS tracking device to an automobile allows the user to never have to worry about battery life, as the GPS device will pull power directly from the car battery.

-Lithium-Ion Battery Pack: One of the newest forms of battery system, lithium ion battery packs are commonly used in mobile communication devices and real-time GPS trackers.
+Lithium-Ion Battery Pack: One of the newest forms of the battery system, lithium-ion battery packs are commonly used in mobile communication devices and real-time GPS trackers.
 What makes lithium-ion battery packs advantageous is that they are more leak resistant than alkaline batteries, have a tremendous shelf-life and are ideal for technological and electrical consumer product

 Meter: (Metric System)The most common form of measurement, a meter is a measure of distance that is equal to 3.28 feet.

-Operating System: A form of software that is used for managing various programs of a particular computer device.
+Operating System: A form of software that is used for managing various programs of a particular computing device.

-Personal GPS Tracker: Devices used for boosting the safety of a individual or group of individuals.
-Personal GPS trackers are used for monitoring seniors with memory-related illness, children with cognitive disabilities or criminals under surveillance among law enforcement agencies.
+Personal GPS Tracker: Devices used for boosting the safety of an individual or group of individuals.
+Personal GPS trackers are used for monitoring seniors with memory-related illnesses, children with cognitive disabilities, or criminals under surveillance among law enforcement agencies.